Easy Stovetop Beef Stew

 Instructions

-• Season the beef with salt and pepper in a large bowl.
-Sprinkle the flour on top and toss well to combine.
+• Place the beef in a large bowl, add flour, 1 teaspoon salt and pepper, and toss well to combine.

-• Add the onions and garlic, and saute until lightly browned and fragrant, about 2-3 minutes.
+• Add the onions and garlic, and cook with the beef until the onions are translucent and the garlic is fragrant, about 5 minutes.

 • Add the tomato paste and continue to cook with the onions and garlic, about 1-2 more minutes.